I would like to share with you my favorite corner of our kitchen…My Coffee Corner!

 Shortly after we moved (like maybe a month?) my aunt decided to completely redecorate her house.
 Which means hand-me-downs!!!!

-- And the coffee maker ended up on top of the sofa table (so happy it’s not taking up counter space!!!!)
+- The coffee maker ended up on top of the sofa table (so happy it’s not taking up counter space!!!!)

 - Then the espresso maker.

-- And then a lamp that my MIL found at a yard sale.
+- Next, a lamp that my MIL found at a yard sale.

-- And then a pretty canister from Walmart to hold the coffee.
+- And then a canister to hold the coffee.

 And so my coffee

-table corner was created on accident.
+table corner was created by accident.
 I can’t call it a coffee table because that’s what you set your remotes on in the living room…

 Something else that worked out perfectly: this sofa table has a stone top.
 I don’t have to worry about spills, scratches, or hot items!

-So after a few more months my Mother-in-law, (or aka -MIL), decided to clean our her basement.
+So after a few more months my Mother-in-law, (or aka -MIL), decided to clean out her basement.
 Which means more hand-me-downs!!!!

 She gave me a bunch of odds and ends and random stuff that she thought I could be crafty with and re-purpose.
 She had a lot of faith in me!